Client(s): Bill & Melinda Gates Foundation

 Services: Applied Technology, Monitoring, Evaluation, and Research

-Technical Expertise: Research, Monitoring, and Evaluation, Applied Technology
+Technical Expertise: Applied Technology, Health Information Systems, Research, Monitoring, and Evaluation

 Over the past decade, the Government of Ethiopia, in collaboration with development partners, has invested in building an effective health information system.
 The new HMIS was scaled up to all health facilities in the country to establish a practice of systematically collecting, organizing, analyzing and using information for decision-making.
 Despite the many progresses made in Ethiopia in terms of building a health information system there remain challenges related to data quality, posing questions on the reliability of the practice of collecting, organizing and reporting data at all levels, the limited availability, poor quality, and limited use of data at all levels of the health system.

 Recently, a consortium led by JSI, was awarded the Data Use Partnership (DUP) project, an initiative funded by the Bill & Melinda Gates Foundation in partnership with Ethiopia’s FMOH.
 This project aims to improve the collection and use of high-quality routine information in the health sector, contributing to improved quality, efficiency, and availability of primary health and nutrition services at all levels.

 In Ethiopia, the FMOH recognizes the transformative role of routine health information in advancing national efforts to deliver quality healthcare to all populations across every region of the country.
 The recently drafted Health Sector Transformation Plan (HSTP) and Information Revolution Road Map provide a foundation and practical steps for improving the use of evidence and realizing the government’s vision for universal health care for its people.
 Guided by the Information Revolution Roadmap, the DUP project will be implemented over five years on a national scale in both urban and rural settings.